kvarak/dnd/docs/_Classes/alchemist.md

 </td></tr></tbody></table>
 </div>

+### Animated Cadaver
+You have perfected the ability to reanimate corpses and modify them.
+During a long rest, you can alchemically reanimate a fresh cadaver if you have your alchemist’s supplies, leatherworker's tools and a humanoid corpse.
+When you do so, it has the base statistics listed below.
+You can only have one cadaver at a time as they need constant upkeep.

 In combat, the cadaver shares your initiative count and takes its turn immediately after yours.
 It can move and use its reaction on its own, but the only action it takes on its turn is the Dodge action unless you take a ***bonus action*** on your turn to command it to take the Attack, Dash, Disengage, Help, Hide, or Search action.